parthchandak02/buildon-nepal-trek/_posts/buildon-trek-nepal-jan-2025.md

 </div>
 <p class="image-caption">School children sharing their culture through dance and song</p>

 *Parth*: One of the most impactful moments came during our introduction to buildOn's adult literacy program.
 Through our skilled translators, Madan and Runam, we heard powerful testimonials from villagers whose lives had been transformed.
-They spoke of "new life" of learning basic economics and mathematics, of starting their own handicraft and farming businesses.
+They spoke of "new life" after learning basic economics and mathematics, which enabled them to start their own handicraft and farming businesses.
+The translators did an incredible job conveying not just the words, but the emotions and pride in the villagers' voices as they shared their stories.

 *Richa*: What stood out to me was that most of the adults in this program were women.
-In countries like India and Nepal, rural women often don’t have the confidence to step outside traditional roles or access opportunities to learn.
-Yet here they were, showing incredible initiative and courage by coming to school every day - not only to manage household or agricultural work more effectively, but to help their children with homework and ensure they stayed in school.
+In countries like India and Nepal, rural women often don't have the confidence to step outside traditional roles or access opportunities to learn.
+Yet here they were, showing incredible initiative and courage by coming to school every day - not only to manage household or agricultural work more effectively but to help their children with homework and ensure they stayed in school.
 It was deeply moving and a powerful reminder of the ripple effect education can create.

 The joy and gratitude of the school children touched our hearts deeply.
 They had prepared special performances to thank us - their small faces beaming with excitement as they danced and sang traditional songs.
 Their enthusiasm was contagious, and we found ourselves clapping along, caught up in their happiness.
 It was a beautiful demonstration of how a school can become the heart of a community, nurturing not just education but also cultural pride and creativity.